joshjhall/zotero-to-tana-exporter/README.md

 This is a simple script to export the bibliographic metadata from Zotero into a Tana paste format, which can then be pasted directly into your Tana graph.
 I've tried to build it such that even a non-programmer can make many small tweaks to the resulting format to fit their specific needs.
 The base export as stored in this repository is principally based upon [Tanarian Brain](https://www.cortexfutura.com/tanarian-brain/) and the work of [CortexFutura](https://twitter.com/cortexfutura/).

+One quick warning... there is an upper limit to the number of characters Tana paste can handle in a single paste event.
+It's a quite large number, and I usually only add one or two entires at a time to Tana.
+So, you probably won't run into any problems.
+However, if you have dozens or hundreds of items you want to add to Tana, you should work in batches of a handful at a time.
+I doubt you'll have any issues pasting 5-10 entries at a time, but 50-100+ entries is likely to overwhelm what Tana can process in one go.

 ## Installation